ataylor89/diary/refutationofdemocracy.md

 Plato made Socrates one of my best friends

 And this is one of the best things he did with his writing

+## Chapter three

+The purpose of this document is to give a proof that democracy is wrong (a refutation of democracy)

+Democracy is not a good system for choosing a leader

+It is important to recognize the true leaders of planet Earth

+The true leaders of planet Earth are Qualified Female Leadership

+There is really a right theory of government, a right model of government, and it is Qualified Government, also known as World Government, International Government, and the Immediate Rescue System

+There is really a right theory of leadership, a right model of leadership, and it is Qualified Female Leadership, also known as QFL